M-Patek/Evolver-New/README.md

 # Hyper-Tensor Protocol: The Pure Logic Neural Architecture
 > "From Probabilistic Guessing to Algebraic Derivation."

-**White-Box Evolver** is a next-generation AI architecture designed to solve the fundamental limitations of statistical models.
+**Evolver** is a next-generation AI architecture designed to solve the fundamental limitations of statistical models.
 By replacing black-box probabilities with rigorous **Non-Commutative Algebra** on differentiable manifolds, it creates a neural system where every inference is a traceable, mathematical derivation.

 ---